BlacKCaT27/CurrencyEditText/README.md

 Getting Started
 ================

 Getting started is easy.
-Just add the library as a dependency in your projects build.gradle file:
+Just add the library as a dependency in your projects build.gradle file.
+Be sure you've listed mavenCentral as a repository:

+        repositories{
+            mavenCentral()
+        }

         dependencies{
             compile 'com.github.blackcat27:library:1.0.0-SNAPSHOT'
         }